 - A summary of the relevant terms and conditions of employment

-- Relevant background on the Commission or job
+- Relevant background on us or the job

 - Any additional information relevant to the post